Bill Strang (engineer): Concorde flies

-In spite of all the technical challenges and international debate and after extensive ground testing, the first prototype Concorde, 001, flew on 2 March 1969 at Toulouse and the second, 002, flew on 9 April 1969 from Filton.
+In spite of all the technical challenges and international debate, after extensive ground testing, the first prototype Concorde, 001, flew on 2 March 1969 at Toulouse and the second, 002, flew on 9 April 1969 from Filton.

-In June 1969 both prototypes made their first public appearance at the Paris air show.
-Later that year, M=1 was reached; the first airline pilots flew it, and government authority was given for three more aircraft.
+In June 1969, both prototypes made their first public appearance at the Paris air show.
+Later that year, M=1 was reached.
+The first airline pilots flew it, and government authority was given for three more aircraft.

-By November 1970, both prototypes had flown satisfactorily at M=2 and demonstrated that a major design objective had been achieved, but much development remained to be done because the prototypes required intermediate stops to achieve the normal transatlantic sectors with adequate fuel reserves.
+By November 1970, both prototypes had flown satisfactorily at M=2 and demonstrated that a major design objective had been achieved, but much development remained to be done as the prototypes still required intermediate stops to achieve the normal transatlantic sectors with adequate fuel reserves.
 At the end of the year, Dr Russell, the original inspiration behind the project (and the one who had persuaded Bill Strang to return from his research in Australia) retired.

 In 1971, although the US Congress cancelled the country's supersonic program, four more Concordes plus long-dated materials for a further six were ordered.
-This faith could be justified because the hundredth flight at M=2 was logged, airline pilots flying some, and 001 made an intercontinental flight to Dakar and completed a tour of South America.
+This faith could be justified because the hundredth flight at M=2 was logged, including some with airline pilots flying, and 001 made an intercontinental flight to Dakar and completed a tour of South America.
 In December, Concorde 01, ordered at the end of 1969, made its first flight from Filton to Fairford, a very good achievement by Bill Strang and his colleagues.

 Given that they were more than doubling the cruising speed of civil aircraft in one step, the Concorde partners continued to make good progress so that, by the end of 1975, Concorde had received both British and French Certificates of Airworthiness and deliveries to airlines had started.
-The aircraft continued to achieve many notable flights, mostly halving transoceanic flight times, By January 1976 passenger-carrying services were operating.
+The aircraft continued to achieve many notable flights, mostly halving transoceanic flight times, By January 1976, passenger-carrying services were operating.

-In recognition of his work on Concorde, Strang was awarded the C.B.E. in 1973 and was elected a Fellow of the Royal Society in 1977, an honor that he greatly valued.
+In recognition of his work on Concorde, Strang was awarded the C.B.E. in 1973 and was elected a Fellow of the Royal Society in 1977, an honour that he greatly valued.